 See more pictures of Soquel Creek here:

 Soquel Creek runs through Capitola, a community adjacent to Santa Cruz on the north coast of Monterey Bay, about 75 miles (120 km) south of San Francisco.
-Osocalis was the Spanish phonetic rendering for the original name of the creek, as transcribed from the local Native American Indian language of the Ohlone people.
+Osocalis was the Spanish phonetic rendering for the original name of the creek, as transcribed from the local Native American language of the Ohlone people.

 The Spanish Portolà expedition was a voyage of exploration in 1769–1770, and the first recorded European land entry and exploration of the interior of present day California.
 It was led by Gaspar de Portolá, governor of Las Californias, the Spanish colonial province that included California, Baja California and other parts of what are now Mexico and the United States.
 The expedition led to the founding of Alta California and contributed to the legitimacy of Spanish territorial claims in the disputed and unexplored regions along the Pacific coast of North America.